DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Data and Model Inputs

 Various works \citep{andersen2001distribution, ait2005often} study the usage of different sampling frequencies to compute the realised variance through Eq. (\ref{eq:rv}).
 Selecting a specific intraday's data sampling frequency to compute the realised volatility (e.g., 5 or 30 minutes) involves the optimisation of a trade-off: while we aim to maximise the number of datapoints used, higher sampling frequencies entail an increase of the microstructure noise, which we want to minimise.
-We use 5-minutes intraday returns to compute the realised variance through Eq. (\ref{eq:rv}), as this sampling frequency is usually accepted as the optimal value \citep{labys1999distribution, bandi2006separating}.
+We use 5-minutes intraday returns to compute the realised variance through Eq. (\ref{eq:rv}), as this sampling frequency is usually accepted as the optimal value \citep{andersen2001distribution, bandi2006separating}.

-\subsection{DeepVol: Data Preparation}
+\subsubsection{DeepVol: Data Preparation}

-As previously mentioned, and contrary to classical methods, DeepVol is directly fed with raw high-frequency data, with no pre-processing required.
-A rolling window approach is used to fit the model, meaning that DeepVol will use a window of intraday data from previous days as the model's input for predicting the day-ahead realised volatility.
-Experiments conducted in Section \ref{sec:experiments} explore the optimal window size, hereinafter called receptive field (number of past days used for predicting the day-ahead volatility), and the best intraday data's sampling frequency.
-The use of this receptive field contrasts with most state-of-the-art methodologies, which operate recursively using all available time-series' history.
-Instead, DeepVol is confined to use a specific receptive field, e.g., the previous day's high-frequency data.
-This non-recursive architecture reduces the input data length required by the model, which translates into faster training in comparison to purely autoregressive architectures.

-Finally, we should mention that DeepVol produces a forecast for the day-ahead volatility, $\sigma_{t}^{2}$, while using intraday high-frequency returns, $r_{i, t}$, as input data.
-This contrast with most state-of-the-art forecasting architectures, that produce predictions whose granularity (sampling frequency) is the same as the model's input data.
-Therefore, DeepVol is responsible of learning the necessary relations between the high-frequency data and the daily volatility, implicitly performing this time-domain transformation
+As previously discussed, DeepVol differs from classical methods by directly utilizing raw high-frequency data without the need for preprocessing.
+Notably, DeepVol employs a rolling window approach for producing day-ahead volatility forecasts, $\sigma_{t}^{2}$, using a window of past intraday high-frequency returns, $r_{i, t}$, as input data.
+In Section \ref{sec:experiments}, we explore the optimal window size, referred to hereafter as the receptive field.
+This parameter determines the number of past days used for predicting day-ahead volatility, essentially indicating how far in the past the first element of the time series that influences the model’s prediction lies.
+DeepVol is confined to use a specific receptive field, e.g., the previous day’s high-frequency data.
+This non-recursive ar- chitecture reduces the input data length required by the model, which translates into faster training in comparison to purely autoregressive architectures.
+Additionally, we examine the optimal intraday data sampling frequency.
+Finally, we should remark that DeepVol's operative differs from most state-of-the-art forecasting architectures, which produce predictions at the same granularity (sampling frequency) as the model's input data.
+Therefore, DeepVol must effectively learn the necessary relationships between high-frequency data and daily volatility, implicitly performing this time-domain transformation.\\